Jobs at home for school-aged children

 sweeping the front steps

 making their beds

 reading to younger siblings

-School-age children are able to develop a general sense of what is expected of them when it comes to chores – that the table is set every night, for instance, while plants are watered every few days, and the car is washed every week or two.
+A schedule helps School-age children are able to develop a general sense of what is expected of them when it comes to chores – that the table is set every night, for instance, while plants are watered every few days, and the car is washed every week or two.
 Still, most need a little nudging to spring into action and keep their duties straight.

 You can cut down on your aggravation – and the need to nag – by making a chart of each family member’s responsibilities, and post it in a well-used area, such as the kitchen.
 You can even make a monthly, calendar-type chart on the computer (or by hand) and have everyone initial each chore as they complete it.
 And remember that thanking your kids each time they remember their chores on their own can provide crucial encouragement do do it regularly.

-Your approach toward chores is key to helping your children accept them as a natural and rewarding part of life.
+Keep it fun Your approach toward chores is key to helping your children accept them as a natural and rewarding part of life.
 If you and your partner complain about the drudgery of keeping house, your kids are sure to adopt that negative view, also, and become more resistant to doing their own jobs.
 And if you take a nagging or critical tone with them, they will develop a bad attitude toward the whole subject.
 Instead, whenever possible, try to give your children chores that they will enjoy, and rotate both the good jobs and the ones that no-one especially likes.
 Besides occasionally working alongside your children, encourage siblings to do some chores together so they can enjoy each other’s company and practise teamwork.
 Put on lively music, have contests to see who can finish their tasks first, or schedule a little treat at the end of chore day (like going out for ice-cream or watching a video together).
 You do not have to make everything fun all the time – that is simply not realistic – but by maintaining an upbeat and matter-of-fact attitude towards household chores, you can do a lot to keep your helpers whistling while they work.